 All supplemental instructional materials will be selected by [teachers, principals, librarians, and/or others, as determined appropriate ] [which may not be through any formal selection procedure].
 Decisions regarding the use of, or refusal to approve the use of, supplemental instructional materials shall be made in a manner compliant with ORS 337.260.
 Such materials will contain suitable readability levels and support the district’s adopted curriculum content.
 Materials will be used for their intended audience.

-[All requests for reconsideration of supplemental instructional materials may be considered under administrative regulation IIA-AR(3) - Reconsideration of Supplemental Instructional Materials.].
+[All requests for reconsideration of supplemental instructional materials may be considered under administrative regulation IIA-AR(3) - Reconsideration of Supplemental Instructional Materials.]

 School Library Materials

 All school library materials will be selected by a librarian using established selection criteria.
 The selection or retention of library materials in a school library shall be made in a manner compliant with Section 2 of Senate Bill 1098 (2025).
 Such materials will contain suitable readability levels.
-[All requests for reconsideration of school library materials may be considered under administrative regulation IIA-AR(4) - Reconsideration Library Materials in aof School or Classroom Library.]
-Materials.
+[All requests for reconsideration of school library materials may be considered under administrative regulation IIA-AR(4) - Reconsideration Library Materials in a School or Classroom Library.]

 Classroom Library Materials

 All classroom library materials will be selected by a classroom teacher and/or others[, with no formal selection procedure].
-The selection or retention of library materials in a classroom library shall be made in a manner compliant with Section 2 of Senate Bill 1098 (2025)..
+The selection or retention of library materials in a classroom library shall be made in a manner compliant with Section 2 of Senate Bill 1098 (2025).
 Such materials will contain suitable readability levels.
 Teachers are responsible for knowing the available materials in their classroom library.
-[All requests for reconsideration of classroom library materials may be considered under administrative regulation IIA-AR(4) - Reconsideration Library Materials in aof School or Classroom Library.]
-Materials.
+[All requests for reconsideration of classroom library materials may be considered under administrative regulation IIA-AR(4) - Reconsideration Library Materials in a School or Classroom Library.]

 END OF POLICY